jorsanpe/cpmbits/docs/documentation/command-line.md

 ## Built-in Actions

 ### `create`
-Create a new CPM project.
-This command is intended for creating new CPM projects from scratch.
+Create a new cpm project.
+This command is intended for creating new cpm projects from scratch.

 **SYNOPSIS**
 ```bash